fit for td tension y08_y09.

 evenings.
 This is probably because the air temperature that

-not the same as the cable temperature.
-At night these are
+is used is not the same as the cable temperature.
+At night

 - Page 2: Show fit kips for az=182.7, dome going 2-20 degrees.

 - bottom: ch=0 degrees

 - Page 3: The North,south moment arm caused by the tiedown